ahagelberg/random-image-viewer/README.md

 3. Wait for the folder scan to complete
 4. Use the Space key to navigate through images in random order
 5. Use Backspace to go back to previously viewed images
-6. Use End to jump to the most recent image (if you've stepped back in history)
+6. Use End or N to jump to the most recent image (if you've stepped back in history)
 7. Use Delete to remove unwanted images (with confirmation)
 8. Use Enter to toggle fullscreen mode for better viewing (F11 also works)
 9. Press Esc or Q to exit the application